kmykoh97/distributed-key-value-database/README.md

 # Distributed Key Value Database

-A complex design of distributed key value storing system aiming for low latency, high availability and partition tolerance
+Distributed key value storing system aiming for low latency, high availability and partition tolerance

 ## Suitable use case for this design